noelbarrera/noelbarrera/README.md

 # Hello 🤠

 - My name is Noel Barrera.
 I'm a Full Stack Developer from Fort Wayne, Indiana.
+- Currently a RPG Developer at Shambaugh & Sons Inc.
 - Currently trying to learn .NET, C# and Python.